an0n4ce/CTF-Write-Ups/myctf/Naruto/naruto.md

 ![](img/8.png)

 We got our image.
-There is encypted flag on the picture.
+There is a encypted flag on the picture.
 Now we need to utilize the hint to get flag.

 Hint : `When i was downloading episode 301, TOR send me the download request 47 times repeatably.
 I don't know whats's going on.`